Sky News: Allegations of bias related to Qatari sponsorship

-Qatar Airways, which is owned by the State of Qatar, has sponsored Sky News' prolific weather section since 2005, making tens of thousands of appearances on its various services ever since.
+Qatar Airways, which is owned by the State of Qatar, sponsored Sky News' prolific weather section from 2005 until 2026, making tens of thousands of appearances on its various services ever since.
 The relationship has been described as "one of the most comprehensive weather sponsorships in the history of television".
 A study published by Critical Studies in Mass Communication has examined Sky's coverage of Qatar against two competitors (CNN International and ITV), and found that Sky's coverage was overall more positive towards the Qatari state, but especially so on matters relating to security and terrorism.
 On matters related to "soft power", such as sports, and in particular allegations of Qatari bribery related to the 2022 FIFA World Cup, Sky News was slightly more negative than competitors (although it was found more likely than CNNI to blame FIFA for the matter, while CNNI placed more of the blame on Qatar).
 However, on matters related to security, terrorism and "hard power moves", Sky News was found to be significantly more positive on the Qatari government than competitors, focusing on Qatar's role as a mediator in conflict and its positive results, while competitors put much more of a focus on allegations of terrorism funding, and this despite Sky's reputation for leaning more conservative.
 The study postulated that due to Sky's close relationship with Qatar Airways, it had a strong incentive to distance the Qatari brand from allegations of terrorism, which could reflect negatively on itself, or even cause pressure on it to end the lucrative partnership, while allegations of bribery and matters of soft power didn't pose such risks.